oyieroyier/regex-practice/README.md

 #  => "abc1234xy.z"
 ```

-### `[ ]`
+### Character Classes `[ ]`

-Square brackets are used to filter and return all instances in the string of the specific passed inside it.
+Character Classes (Square Brackets) let us define a list of characters to match.
+We use them to filter and return all instances in the string of the specific passed inside it.

 If you want the instances of the letters `abc` from the password `asdaojcvfscbadac`, wouldn't use this regex because it will be looking for a string that has the `abc` characters in succession: